storedsafe/storedsafe-python/README.md

 Transparent Python wrapper for the StoredSafe REST-like API.

-Full documentation of the API response signatures and more advanced paramters can be found at the [StoredSafe API Documentation](https://developer.storedsafe.com/).
+Full documentation of the API response signatures and more advanced parameters can be found at the [StoredSafe API Documentation](https://developer.storedsafe.com/).

 ## Install